Red Rock Gorge Lookout is a 500m, grade 3 hike located in the Sundown National Park, Queensland. The hike should take around 25 mins to complete.

 Red Rock Gorge lookout in Sundown National Park gives spectacular views over Red Rock Gorge.
-Watch for peregrine falcons soaring out from cliff faces and enjoy the show of granite belt wildflowers in spring.
+As you traverse the Red Rock hiking trail, watch for peregrine falcons soaring out from cliff faces and enjoy the show of granite belt wildflowers in spring.
 Access to the Red Rock Gorge lookout track is via a seven kilometre Four Wheel Drive (4WD) track beginning at Sundown's north-eastern entrance.

 Max elevation: 955 m